The quickest, easiest protein mug cake you've ever made.

 1. Mix all the dry ingredients in a mug with a fork until no lumps remain.

-2. Add in the egg white and milk and mix until smooth.
+2. Add in the egg white and milk and mix the mug cake batter until smooth.

 3. Now's the time to drop in any extras for the middle – try a heaped tablespoon of your favourite nut butter.